Rules of the Eurovision Song Contest: Validation and observation

 A number of steps have been established to ensure that a valid voting result is obtained and that transparency in the vote and results is observed.

 Each country's professional jury, as well as individual jury members, must meet a set criteria to be eligible, regarding professional background, and diversity in gender and age.
-A set criteria against which the competing entries should be evaluated is published by the EBU, and all jury members pledge in writing that they will use this criteria when ranking the entries, as well as stating that they are not connected to any of the contestants in any way that could influence their decision.
+A set criteria against which the competing entries should be evaluated is published by the EBU, and all jury members pledge in writing that they will use these criteria when ranking the entries, as well as stating that they are not connected to any of the contestants in any way that could influence their decision.
 Additionally, jury members may only sit on a jury once every three years.
 Each jury member votes independently of the other members of the jury, and no discussion or deliberation about the vote between members is permitted.

-Since 2004, the televoting in each country has been overseen by the contest's official voting partner, the German-based Digame.
-This company gathers all televotes and, since 2009, jury votes in all countries, which are then processed by the company's Pan-European Response Platform, based out of their Voting Control Centre in Cologne, Germany.
+Since 2004, the televoting in each country has been overseen by the contest's official voting partner, the Germany-based Once (formerly Digame).
+This company gathers all televotes and, since 2009, jury votes in all countries, which are then processed by the company's pan-European response platform, based out of its voting control centre in Cologne.
 This system ensures that all votes are counted in accordance with the rules, and that any attempts to unfairly influence the vote are detected and mitigated.
-The entire voting process is overseen by independent observers from an external auditing company, which came from professional services firm Ernst & Young starting with the 2019 contest.
+The entire voting process is overseen by independent observers from an external auditing company, with professional services firm Ernst & Young assuming this role since 2019.

 Broadcasting

-Participating broadcasters from competing countries are required to air live the semi-final in which they compete, or in the case of the automatic finalists the semi-final in which they are required to vote, and the final, in its entirety, including all competing songs, the voting recap which contains short clips of the performances, the voting procedure or semi-final qualification reveal, and in the final the reprise of the winning song.
+Participating broadcasters are required to air live in their countries the semi-final in which they compete, or in the case of the automatic finalists the semi-final in which they are required to vote, and the final, in its entirety, including all competing songs, the voting recap which contains short clips of the performances, the voting procedure or semi-final qualification reveal, and in the final the reprise of the winning song.
 Since 1999, broadcasters who wished to do so were given the opportunity to provide advertising during short, non-essential hiatuses in the show's schedule.